Git Quick Start Guide

 Texture/texture1.uasset

-You can view the specific parameters for Git: –diff-filter.
+You can check the specific parameters in the git documentation: –diff-filter.

-Using git diff can only compare between versions, or files after git add, but cannot access untracked files.
+Using git diff can only compare versions or files after git add, but it cannot find untracked files.

 1